aravindhk/QESummerSchool/Day-5/exercise-4/README.md

-# Collect informations on the GPU
+# Collect GPU details

-In this exercise we find out the relevant details of the GPUs installed on the cluster used in this hands-on.
+In this exercise we find out the relevant details of the GPU(s) installed on the cluster used in this hands-on.

 There are two tools that are quite effective in gathering information on the GPUs